 Treatments that may be needed to manage complications of sickle cell anemia include:

-Joining a support group where members share common experiences can relieve the stress related to caring for someone with a chronic disease.
-See: Sickle cell anemia - support group
+Joining a support group where members share common issues can relieve the stress of a chronic disease.

 Causes of death include organ failure and infection.